frankkramer-lab/PACS2go/README.md

 $ docker-compose up
 ```

-The services should now run on your localhost at: http://localhost/
+The services should now run on your http://localhost/.

 More precisely: